DuffyTJ89/Eliza/README.md

 _MarkDown :_
 * https://dillinger.io/

-I also used a lot of Class notes and links give through our class site.
+I also used a lot of Class notes and links given through our class site.

 Author : Thomas Duffy, GMIT.